jooniku/ohjelmistotekniikka_23/training_log_app/documentation/architecture.md

 - Browse log entries page
 - Statistics page

 Each page is it's own class and user can view one page at a time.
 The class responsible for controlling the viewing of pages is the _UI_ class.
-The user interface can **only** access methods by class _LogEntryService_ and has been tried to keep separate from application logic though in some cases it does some very simple data manipulation in order to have more general _LogEntryService_ methods.
+The user interface can **only** access methods by class _LogEntryService_ and has been tried to keep separate from application logic.

 ## Architecture
 The program's architecture follows the three-tier architecture model.
 The layer structure is the following: